biomed-bioinformatics-bootcamp/BMES-T580-2019/Module01/Readme.md

 ## Assignment (due 6/26/19)

 1. Complete the Hello World assignment from PJS.

-  - Implement the `hello_world.py` program described in Module 01 of the [Python Jump Start Course](https://github.com/biomed-bioinformatics-bootcamp/python-jumpstart-course-demos/tree/master/apps/01_hello_world).
+   - Complete the `hello_world.py` program described in Module 01 of the [Python Jump Start Course](https://github.com/biomed-bioinformatics-bootcamp/python-jumpstart-course-demos/tree/master/apps/01_hello_world).
    - Upload a screenshot of the running Hello World program to BBLearn for your "Assignemnt".

 ## Rubric